JNavas2/Page-Mail/README.md

 ## Known Issues

 - Page Mail cannot work on internal pages (e.g., about:, chrome:, edge:) due to browser security restrictions.
-- Some web mail services may require you to be logged in before composing a message.
+- Mail services may require you to be logged in before composing a message.
 - Email link handler (mailto:) uses your browser settings; see [Configuring mailto](#configuring-mailto) above.

 ---

 ## Privacy

-Page Mail does **not** collect or transmit any personal data.
+- Page Mail does **not** collect or transmit any personal data.
-No tracking, no analytics, no ads—just email your pages, privately.
+- No tracking, no analytics, no ads—just email your pages.

 ---